JasonOstroski/PerformHot2023CloudInfraLabGuide/content/02_aws_cloudwatch_infrastructure_monitoring/04_top_cpu_utilization/index.md

 8. Click on "Pin to Dashboard" button and select "Create new dashboard"​

 ![02_04_pintodashboard](../../../assets/images/02_04_pintodashboard.png)
-9. Open your new dashboard and rename it as "AWS overview"​
+9. Open your new dashboard and rename it as "Cloud Infrastructure Overview"​